 - For suspected COVID-19 infections, notify the local health department.

-- Increase availability of medical safety supplies such as, hand-sanitizer, face masks, and tissues.
+- Increase the availability of medical safety supplies such as hand-sanitizer, face masks, and tissues.

 - hand-washing rules;